SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 # Country
 - When a person is charged with breaking a law, they are tried in a court of law.
-- The goverment had finally found a way to catch him.
 - Prisons are designed to keep criminals away from other people.